franciscrot/dhcc-toolkit/content/toolkit/maximal-computing.md

 *Compute needed to train state-of-the-art models rises exponentially since \~2012*

-Examples:

-- Tesla autopilot (fleet data is sent to large computing centre)
-- State-of-the-art NLP models like GPT-3, MT-NLG, Google Switch, Transformer

-Different viewpoints to maximal computing software:
+Some key perspectives on maximal computing:

-1. **Ethics**: are there inequalities or biases implied (e.g. gender, race, language, class, geography, disability)? you do not fully comprehend how large models learn/make inference, researchers with fewer computing resources can't reach state-of-the-art results.
+1. **Ethics**: does the research and its potential application imply any biases, inequalities or other injustices (e.g. related to gender, race, language, class, geography, disability)?
+It is challenging to explain how large models make inferences.
+Although progress is being made on transparent and explainable AI, this does not always translate to accountability to the stakeholders most impacted.
-2. **Purpose**: is the software used to achieve a certain goal?
+2. **Purpose**: is the software used to achieve a useful goal?
 Can the goal be valued as positive/negative in the context of greening DH?
-For example AI for Sustainability vs. Mass Surveillance Software
+For example, is the research addressing a real open problem related to sustainability and climate transition, or is it merely seeking to build capacity by exploring pseudo-problems or problems that have already been solved?
 3. **Execution**: how lean was the software building process / is the software?
 Are there ways to improve or to green it (i.e. reduce resource consumption)?
+Will efficiency gains be translated into carbon savings, or will they be cancelled out by rebound effects?

 The [Critical Algorithm Studies reading